 TESO is a successful game on its rights, but it just falls flat against Skyrim, Oblivion, or Morrowind.
 The difference lies in its plot, storytelling, characters, and overall writing.
 The single-player experience has the level of…well, an MMORPG title.

 Still, roaming across Tamriel with a squad of friends is a rewarding experience.
 Even if the combat is not very thrilling, the number of things to craft and create and the multitude of skills to explore make for an immersive experience.

-Overall, I say The Elder Scrolls Online as a 7/10 game.
+Overall, I say The Elder Scrolls Online is a 7/10 game.
 It’s worth a try, don’t expect this to be an excellent single-player RPG.
 It is what it is.
-TESO is an online, ongoing experience with a broad crafting system plus an okay skill system.
+TESO is an online, ongoing experience with a comprehensive crafting system plus an okay skill system.